 Brachycephalic Syndrome: Due to their short, flat faces, Shih Tzus are classified as brachycephalic dogs.
 This means they can have breathing difficulties, especially in hot or humid weather.
 It’s important to keep them cool and avoid strenuous exercise in warm conditions.

-Eye Problems: Shih Tzus have large, prominent eyes that are prone to injury and infection.
+Eye Problems: Shih Tzus has large, prominent eyes that are prone to injury and infection.
 Regularly check their eyes for any signs of redness, discharge, or cloudiness, and seek veterinary care if you notice anything unusual.

 Joint Issues: Like many small breeds, Shih Tzus can be prone to joint problems such as hip dysplasia or luxating patella (dislocated kneecap).
 Keeping your Shih Tzu at a healthy weight and ensuring they get regular, low-impact exercise can help prevent these issues.